dotnet/docs-maui/docs/fundamentals/single-project.md

 ## Resource files

 Resource management for cross-platform app development has traditionally been problematic.
-Each platform has its own approach to managing resources, which must be understood by developers.
-For example, each platform has differing image requirements that typically involve supplying multiple versions of each image at different resolutions.
-Therefore, a single image typically has to be duplicated multiple times per platform, with the resulting images having to use different filename and folder conventions on each platform.
+Each platform has its own approach to managing resources, that you have to understand.
+For example, each platform has differing image requirements that typically involves creating multiple versions of each image at different resolutions.
+Therefore, a single image typically has to be duplicated multiple times per platform, at different resolutions, with the resulting images having to use different filename and folder conventions on each platform.

 .NET MAUI single project enables resource files to be stored in a single location while being consumed on each platform.
 This includes fonts, images, the app icon, the splash screen, raw assets, and CSS files.

 > [!IMPORTANT]
-> Each image resource file is used as a source image, from which images of the required resolutions are generated for each platform.
+> Each image resource file is used as a source image, from which images of the required resolutions are generated for each platform at build time.

 Resource files should be placed in the _Resources_ folder of your .NET MAUI app project, or child folders of the _Resources_ folder, and must have their build action set correctly.
 The following table shows the build actions for each resource file type: